aoiorio/2023-5-17-class/README.md

-## 🍿This is a 2023-python-class repository.
+## 🍿 This is a 2023-python-class repository.
 1. **chapter[number] means chapter number.**
 2. __Sometimes file's name is variable.__
 3. **I think python is useful and powerful.**